xavierolivenza/CastleZork/README.md

 Now you can take the explosive, go to throne room, use it, get treasure, go to tower 1 and flee to finish the game.

-Special feature, to get the treasure you must blow up the wall, use the explosive and a countdown will apear.
+Special feature, to get the treasure you must blow up the wall, use the explosive and a countdown will appear.

+To use the venom gas grenade, you must have equipped the gas mask.

 ## Credits